katbuilt/myfirstrepo/readme.md

 > If you wish to make an apple pie from scratch, you must first invent the universe. -- **Carl Sagan**

+Click the photo below for a great song auto-tuned from the words of Mr. Sagan himself.

 [![A STILL MORE GLORIOUS DAWN AWAITS](http://img.youtube.com/vi/zSgiXGELjbc/0.jpg)](http://www.youtube.com/watch?v=zSgiXGELjbc)